 \begin{lemma} For a right coideal subalgebra of a Hopf algebra $B\subset H$, the induction functor ${\Rep(B)\to \Rep(H)}$ and the restriction functor $\Rep(H)\to \Rep(B)$ are both morphisms of right $\Rep(H)$-module categories. \end{lemma} \begin{proof} Restriction is a morphism of module categories with trivial structure map ${\Res(V\otimes W)=\Res(V)\otimes W}$ due to the right coideal subalgebra property.
 Similarly, Induction is a morphism of module categories with structure map given by

-which is easily checked to be an $H$-module morphism. \end{proof} \begin{remark} In our examples $H$ is free as a $B$ module, which is very helpful in constructing the induced representations.
-This does not follow directly from the celebrated result of Skryabin \cite{Skry06} of freeness over coideal subalgebras, since $H$ is infinite-dimensional.
-It would be helpful to have a version which applies in our case.
-We feel that $B$ being free over $U^0$ is the decisive property. \end{remark}
+which is easily checked to be an $H$-module morphism. \end{proof} \begin{remark} In our examples, $H$ is free as a $B$ module, which is very helpful in constructing the induced representations.
+This should be an instance of the celebrated result by Skryabin \cite{Skry06} that a Hopf algebra is free over its coideal subalgebras, which assumes finite dimension.
+It would be helpful to have a version that applies in our case.
+We think that $B$ being free over $U^0$ is the decisive property. \end{remark}

-Our main interest is how induced representations of Borel subalgebras decompose as $U_q(\g)$-modules.
-For a first result, we use part of our defining property:
+Our main interest is how induced representations of Borel subalgebras decompose as $U$-modules.
+For a first result, we use a part of our defining property:

 \begin{lemma} Let $H$ be a Hopf algebra and $B\subset H$ a basic right coideal subalgebra.
 Then any finite-dimensional irreducible $H$-module $V$ is a quotient of an induced module $H \otimes_B \acf_\chi$ for some character $\chi$. \end{lemma}